eemapel/wlog/README.md

 # wlog
 Warning logger

-Run basics/example.js to see an example of basic operations
+Run examples/basics.js or examples/watcher.js to see an example of basic operations